-On June 24, 2022 (the "Closing Date"), the Company completed its previously announced recapitalization transaction (the "Recapitalization Transaction") pursuant to the terms of that certain Restructuring Support Agreement (the "Restructuring Support Agreement") dated July 10, 2020, as amended on June 15, 2021, by and among the Company, all of the holders (the "Secured Lenders") of the 13.0% senior secured convertible debentures (the "Secured Notes") issued by iAnthus Capital Management, LLC ("ICM"), a wholly-owned subsidiary of the Company, and a majority of the holders (the "Consenting Unsecured Lenders") of the Company's 8.0% unsecured convertible debentures (the "Unsecured Debentures").
+On June 24, 2022 (the "Closing Date"), the Company completed its previously announced recapitalization transaction (the "Recapitalization Transaction") pursuant to the terms of the Restructuring Support Agreement (the "Restructuring Support Agreement") dated July 10, 2020, as amended on June 15, 2021, by and among the Company, all of the holders (the "Secured Lenders") of the 13.0% senior secured convertible debentures (the "Secured Notes") issued by iAnthus Capital Management, LLC ("ICM"), a wholly-owned subsidiary of the Company, and a majority of the holders (the "Consenting Unsecured Lenders") of the Company's 8.0% unsecured convertible debentures (the "Unsecured Debentures").
 Closing of the Recapitalization Transaction through an amended and restated plan of arrangement (the "Plan of Arrangement") was subject to certain conditions, including: approval of the Secured Lenders, all of the holders (the "Unsecured Lenders" and together with the Secured Lenders, the "Lenders") of the Unsecured Debentures and existing holders of our common shares, warrants and options; approval of the Plan of Arrangement by the Supreme Court of British Columbia (the "Court"); and the receipt of all necessary state regulatory approvals in which the Company operates that required approval; and approval by the Canadian Securities Exchange (collectively, the "Requisite Approvals").
-All Requisite Approvals required to close the Recapitalization Transaction were satisfied, conditioned, or waived by the Company, the Secured Lenders and Consenting Unsecured Lenders and the Consenting Unsecured Lenders agreed to forbear from further exercising any rights or remedies in connection with any events of default that existed or may have existed in the future arising under any of the purchase agreements with respect to the Secured Notes and all other agreements delivered in connection therewith, the purchase agreements with respect to the Unsecured Debentures and all other agreements delivered in connection therewith and any other agreement to which the Collateral Agent, Secured Lenders, or Consenting Unsecured Lenders are a party to (collectively, the "Defaults").
+All Requisite Approvals required to close the Recapitalization Transaction were satisfied, conditioned, or waived by the Company, the Secured Lenders and Consenting Unsecured Lenders on the Closing Date.
+Pursuant to the terms of the Restructuring Support Agreement, Gotham Green Admin 1, LLC as collateral agent (the "Collateral Agent"), the Secured Lenders and the Consenting Unsecured Lenders agreed to forbear from further exercising any rights or remedies in connection with any events of default that existed or may have existed in the future arising under any of the purchase agreements with respect to the Secured Notes and all other agreements delivered in connection therewith, the purchase agreements with respect to the Unsecured Debentures and all other agreements delivered in connection therewith and any other agreement to which the Collateral Agent, Secured Lenders, or Consenting Unsecured Lenders are a party to (collectively, the "Defaults").
 As of the Closing Date, the Collateral Agent, Secured Lenders and Consenting Unsecured Lenders irrevocably waived all Defaults.